Trooper Selection Process Description

 NOTE: Only the top scoring applicants are selected to proceed within the selection process and placed on the preliminary eligibility list.
 Candidates for the polygraph examination and background investigation phases are selected from this list.

-The applicant must undergo and successfully complete a polygraph examination, administered by a Patrol polygraphist.
+The applicant must undergo a polygraph examination, administered by a Patrol polygraphist.
 The examination is used to assist the background investigator in conducting a comprehensive investigation of an applicant.
 The main recording in the polygraph examination is blood pressure.
 The polygraph examination can be stressful for some applicants.
 Conditions such as hypertension, pregnancy, respiratory or heart ailments, etc., may affect the results of the polygraph examination.
-While there is no medical evidence that a polygraph examination effects a person's health, applicants are encouraged to discuss this step with their physician prior to the examination to determine if it is suitable to be tested.
+While there is no medical evidence that a polygraph examination effects a person's health, applicants are encouraged to discuss this step with their physician prior to the examination to determine if they are able to be tested.
 If an accommodation is needed, the applicant must discuss that with the Human Resources Division at the time the examination is scheduled.
 Those applicants who are pregnant will not be tested until after the birth of the child.
 All applicants are required to sign a waiver form prior to taking the polygraph examination.
 The areas covered in the polygraph examination are as follows:

 - Employment History